-It is important to note that the District's land acquisition process only involves willing sellers and is usually opportunity driven in that landowners initiate the process by offering parcels for sale.
+It is important to note that the District's land acquisition process only involves willing sellers and is usually initiated by landowners offering parcels for sale.

-This plan includes a number of areas the District has identified for purchase, subject to available funding and especially the presence of willing sellers.
+This plan includes a number of areas the District has identified for potential purchase.
 If your property is included in any of our acquisition areas or maps and you do not desire to sell your land to the District, Florida Statutes require the District to remove your property from the acquisition plan at the earliest opportunity.
 Please contact the Division of Land Management and Acquisition at (850) 539-5999 at any time if you wish to remove your property from possible purchase consideration.
 The District will maintain a list of such requests and annually adjust its acquisition plan accordingly.

-Note on Less-Than-Fee Methods of Land Protection
+Less Than Fee Methods of Land Protection

-In "less-than-fee" purchases, the District would attempt to acquire only those rights in property, i.e., development and land use conversion rights, that are needed to accomplish specific water resource and environmental protection goals.
-Such less-than-fee methods can clearly provide a number of public benefits.
-One is that acquisition funding can be conserved, thereby enabling the protection of more land with limited funds.
-The property also continues in private ownership and thus may also remain on local property tax rolls.
+In "less than fee" purchases, the District attempts to acquire only those rights in property (i.e., development and land use conversion rights) that are needed to accomplish specific water resource and environmental protection goals.
+Such less than fee methods can provide a number of public benefits.
+First, acquisition funding can be conserved, thereby enabling the protection of more land with limited funds.
+Also, the property continues in private ownership and thus may remain on local property tax rolls.
 Moreover, the District does not incur the long-term costs of land management since the property's management and maintenance remains the landowner's responsibility.
-Not all properties are suitable nor are all landowners agreeable to less-than-fee acquisition, but the benefits make these kinds of transactions an attractive supplement to the District' usual fee simple land purchases.
+Not all properties are suitable for less than fee acquisition, but the potential benefits make these kinds of transactions a viable alternative to the District's typical fee-simple land purchases.